Birion/librium/docs/alembic_usage.md

 #### Automatic Migration Generation

-Alembic can automatically generate migrations based on changes to your Pony ORM models:
+Alembic can automatically generate migrations based on changes to your SQLAlchemy models:

-1. Make changes to your model definitions in `librium/database/pony/db.py`
+1. Make changes to your model definitions in `librium/database/sqlalchemy/db.py`
 2. Run the following command to generate a migration:

 ```bash